giraffesyo/schoolwork/Computer Graphics - COSC 6372/cosc6372-computer-graphics/HW2/README.md

 ./out/hw
 ```

 Nothing will be written to standard out.
-TODO: Write here what the output looks like
+It's important that you run the command from the `HW2` directory, as that is where the input file is located.

 ## Running with Visual Studio Code